giocare/To-Do-App/README.md

 # To-Do-App

 ## Description
-The objetive of this project to create a to do list web app
+The objetive of this project to learn MVC, HTML, HTTP, REST API, JSON, Sessions and Cookies

+##Languages
 Languages: Python (Flask), HTML

+##Requirements
 Here are the requirements:
 1. Create a new user
 2. Log in as a user (no password required, just have someone type in their name)